 From the study, it was concluded that meat contamination and pollution can also facilitate the development of non-communicable diseases.
 Therefore, the hygiene of food handling is a vital aspect of environmental health services that needs to be taken seriously by most operators of such business.
-This way, the deteriorating food hygiene situation as seen in many restaurants, fast-food centres, hotels, markets, domestic kitchens and other food handling concerns will be minimized.
+So that deteriorating food hygiene situation as seen in many restaurants, fast-food centers, hotels, markets, domestic kitchens and other food handling concerns will be minimized.